GLD-2

-GLD-2 (which stands for Germ Line Development 2) is a cytoplasmic poly(A) polymerase (cytoPAPs) which adds successive AMP monomers to the 3’ end of specific RNAs, forming a poly(A) tail, which is a process known as polyadenylation.
+GLD-2 (which stands for Germ Line Development 2) is an enzyme which in humans is encoded by the gene TENT2.
+More specifically, it is a cytoplasmic poly(A) polymerase (cytoPAPs) which adds successive AMP monomers to the 3’ end of specific RNAs, forming a poly(A) tail, which is a process known as polyadenylation.

 For RNA specificity, GLD-2 associates with an RNA-binding protein, typically a GLD-3, to form a heterodimer that acts as a cytoplasmic PAP.
 This protein has an enzymatic function and belongs to a family (DNA polymerase type-B-like family) which includes several similar enzymes such as GLD-1, GLD-3 and GLD-4.

 This family of cytoplasmic PAPs has been described in several different species including Homo sapiens, Caenorhabditis elegans, Xenopus, Mus musculus and Drosophila.

 Moreover, as it is a cytoplasmtaic PAP it differs from nuclear PAPs in some aspects.
 While nuclear PAPs contain a catalytic domain and an RNA-binding domain, GLD-2 family members have only a catalytic domain.